Update: ‘Canoo platform’ sub-section added to ‘Platform.’

-The MINI Urbanaut may appear as a preview of a direct rival to the VW ID.
-Buzz concept-based all-electric VW Microbus (VW e-Bulli) that is set to enter production in 2022.
+The MINI Urbanaut may appear as a preview of a challenger to the VW ID.
+Buzz (VW Microbus/VW e-Bulli).
 However, it is much smaller than the VW van.
-While the British electric van is 4,460 mm or 175.6 inches long, the German model, based on the extended MEB-XL platform, is 4,942 mm or 194.6 inches long.
-The MINI model would be suited mainly for moving people, while the Volkswagen model would serve commercial purposes as well equally.
+While the British electric van concept is 4,460 mm or 175.6 inches long, the German model, based on the MEB-XL platform, is 4,712 mm or 185.5 inches long (and an even longer version is in the making).